afnom/missing-semester/_2025/latex.md

 - [TeX Maker](https://www.xm1math.net/texmaker/)
 - [MacTeX](https://www.tug.org/mactex/)

-We'll be focusing on [Overleaf](https://www.overleaf.com) which we have access to through the University (log in through your institution)!
+We'll be focusing on [Overleaf](https://www.overleaf.com) which we have (premium!) access to through the University (log in through your institution's SSO).

 # Let's make a document!
 ## The basics